Clustering, Coding, and the Concept of Similarity: Experiments with Mathematica .

+We need to solve a similar problem for the $\Theta$ coordinates.
+We can rely on two mathematical facts: First, the parametrization of the geodesic of an energy functional is proportional to its Euclidean arc length.
+See, e.g., \cite{spivakcomprehensive}, Theorem 9.12.
+Thus, computing and applying the proportionality factor, we can set the parametrization of a geodesic coordinate curve to be identical to its Euclidean arc length.
+Second, the Euclidean distance along a curve on the Frobenius integral manifold is equal to the Riemannian distance along that curve, since the manifold is embedded in Euclidean ${\bf R}^{3}$.
+Thus, we can construct a coordinate system in which the distance along the coordinate axes is a measure of the Riemannian dissimilarity along those axes.
+For the coordinate curves that are transverse to the coordinate axes, we define the following flows:

+These flows use the same $v(t)$ and $w(t)$ functions that were computed for the geodesics, but with a different starting point, ${\bf x}$.
+(Compare \eqref{intcurveYt} and \eqref{odeYt} with \eqref{GammaConstraint}.)
+The parametrization of the curves given by \eqref{TransverseCurves} will be the same as the parametrization of the geodesic curves, and both curves will be identical on the coordinate axes, but the parametrizations elsewhere will not correspond to Euclidean arc length.
+Note also that the flows in \eqref{TransverseCurves} and their integral curves are not tensor invariants, in general, although they are invariant (by definition) whenever they coincide with the geodesic coordinate curves.

-We are now ready to compute the $( \rho, \theta )$ surface in Figure \ref{GaussianRotated60rhotheta}, without knowledge of the rotation, and without the use of analytical methods in \emph{Mathematica}.
-We will start off with the basis vectors ${\bf V} ({\bf x})$ and ${\bf W} ({\bf x})$ centered on the $x$ axis.
-There are three steps: \begin{enumerate} \item Find a principal axis for the $\rho$ coordinate.
+We are now ready to proceed through the three steps at the end of Section \ref{proto}.
+We will start off with the basis vectors ${\bf V} ({\bf x})$ and ${\bf W} ({\bf x})$ centered on the $x$ axis, and we will do the calculations initially using the infinitesimal eigenvectors of the matrix $ \left( {g}_{ij}({\bf x}) \right) $.
+To fix our notation, let's use $\theta^{1}$ to denote the coordinate axis determined by the maximal eigenvalue $\lambda_{1}({\bf x})$ and its eigenvector $\xi_{1}({\bf x})$, and let's use $\theta^{2}$ to denote the coordinate axis determined by the minimal eigenvalue $\lambda_{2}({\bf x})$ and its eigenvector $\xi_{2}({\bf x})$.
+Here are the three steps: \begin{enumerate} \item Find a principal axis for the $\rho$ coordinate.
 The basic idea is to find a point $(x_{0},y_{0},z_{0})$ at a fixed Euclidean distance from the origin, and an integral curve ${\gamma}(t)$ which solves the normalized differential equation for $ \nabla U({\bf x})$ starting at ${\bf x} = (x_{0},y_{0},z_{0})$, and for which the Riemannian distance, ${g}_{ij}({\bf x})$, measured along ${\gamma}(t)$ for a fixed interval, $t$, is minimal.
 In short, we are looking for the \emph{least} Riemannian distance for a fixed Euclidean distance.

 We use {\tt NDSolve} to compute ${\gamma}(t)$, and we use {\tt NIntegrate} to compute the Riemannian distance along ${\gamma}(t)$. {\tt FindMinimum} then searches for the minimal point $(x_{0},y_{0},z_{0})$ satisfying these constraints.
 In our rotated Gaussian example, we can start the search at $(10,0,0)$ with the constraint that $(x_{0},y_{0},z_{0})$ must lie on the sphere $x^{2} + y^{2} + z^{2} = 100$, and {\tt FindMinimum} will return the value $(x_{0},y_{0},z_{0}) = ( 6.66666, -3.33335, 6.66667)$.
 This is a reasonably good match with the analytical value, $(x_{0},y_{0},z_{0}) = ( 20/3, -10/3, 20/3 )$.